Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Removing the selection

-* After a user has chosen an option it turns into a selection within the input.
-Users can remove a selection by using one of three methods.
+* After a user has chosen an option it appears as a selection within the select box.
+Users can remove a selection by using one of three methods:
   * Selections can be removed by clicking on the X icon within the selection.
-* Backspacing over a selection in the input removes it.
+  * Backspacing over a selection in the select box removes it.
-* By deselecting the checkbox within an option list will also remove the selection.
+  * Deselecting the checkbox within the option list will also remove the selection.

 - - -